mendhak/Airflow-MS-Teams-Operator/README.md

 ## Setup

-You will need a webhook of course.
-The Webhook needs to be of the PowerAutomate type, not the Incoming Webhook type.
+Create a webhook to post to Teams.
+The Webhook needs to be of the PowerAutomate type, not the deprecated Incoming Webhook type.
 Currently this is done either through the 'workflows' app in Teams, or via [PowerAutomate](https://powerautomate.com).

 Once that's ready, create an HTTP Connection in Airflow with the Webhook URL.